 The US Environmental Protection Agency (EPA) estimates that replacing or refurbishing the aging drinking water pipelines will cost USD 312.6 billion and take 20 years.
 Unfortunately, the current approach to water main breaks is reactive, with repairs only being made after a break occurs.
 This slow process of discovery and restoration leaves thousands of people without water for extended periods.

 The impact of water main breaks is amplified in regions that include hospitals and care facilities.
 Boil Water Advisory (BWA) notices have serious implications for these establishments.
-A National Infrastructure Advisory Council (NIAC) report estimated that healthcare capabilities are severely impacted within two hours of a water service interruption.
-The following activities are impacted by BWA notices:
+According to a report by the National Infrastructure Advisory Council (NIAC), if water service is interrupted, healthcare capabilities are significantly impacted within two hours.
+BWA notices impact the following activities:

-The increasing rate of water main breaks in North America is a concerning issue that not only leads to the loss of drinking water but also poses a significant threat to public health.
-With aging pipelines, temperature fluctuations, corrosion, soil conditions, and other factors contributing to pipeline damage, it is imperative to upgrade the drinking water infrastructure of the country.
-Hospitals and care facilities are among the hardest hit during water main break incidents and are forced to go the extra mile to ensure that their water supply is contaminant- and microbe-free.
+Water main breaks in North America are a serious problem that can lead to water loss and health risks.
+Aging pipelines, temperature changes, and corrosion cause damage.
+Upgrading drinking water infrastructure is crucial.
+Hospitals and care facilities are hit the hardest and must take extra precautions to prevent contamination.
 This highlights the importance of efficient in-house water filtration and disinfection systems.
 UV disinfection systems, combined with top-of-the-line filtration systems, are a crucial investment for any hospital or care facility to make.
-By taking these measures, we can help ensure that public health remains protected and prevent the debilitating effects of water main breaks on our healthcare facilities.
+These measures help protect public health and prevent the debilitating effects of water main breaks on our healthcare facilities.